Timi-cell/ngm-clinic/README.md

-Welcome to the official landing page for NextGen Medics Clinic
+Welcome to the official landing page of NextGen Medics Clinic.

+We specialize in providing support to ensure healthy pregnancies.